Friday, May 20, 2011

 Ireland's tattoo industry today

-The Dublin International Tattoo Convention in the D4 hotel, Ballsbridge, last November where hundreds of artists from all over the world were there to show off their skills.
+I headed to The Dublin International Tattoo Convention in the D4 hotel, Ballsbridge, last November where hundreds of artists from all over the world were there to show off their skills.
 I spoke to customers and tattoo artists to get the latest on the tattoo world and why more and more people are getting inked.

-I first got talking to Sasha Delaney, a teacher from Clondalkin, while she
+I first got talking to Sasha Delaney, a teacher from Clondalkin, while she was getting tattooed at the convention.

-To begin with, why did you decide to
+To begin with, why did you decide to get a tattoo?

 I was 26 before I even got my first tattoo.
 I wanted to wait to make sure it was the right one.
 I think that they can look really nice when they are done well.
 I’m really into my piercings as well.
 Once you run out of places to pierce you start tattooing yourself!